bbyhartanto/bobhartanto/content/casestudies/bublibu-design-workflow.md

 - Understood where's the process is located in the architecture
 - Undercover the edge cases and permutations
 - Gave mitigation strategy while the main flow is not working
+- Align the wireframe with the users mental models

-## Second team - The design explorations
+## 2nd team - The design explorations

-Before krisna arrives in bublibu i set myself as the visual exploration too, and thus bring me delaying the wireframe work because i was too much focus to building more design alternatives rather than a tangible wireframe flow for the developers, when Krisna arrives as our second designer, the business owner devoted myself to majorly work on the wireflow for the others product features.
+Before Krisna joined, I was handling visual exploration on top of the wireframing work.
+In practice that meant the wireframes suffered I was spending too much time generating design alternatives when the development team needed tangible flows to build from.
+When Krisna came on as our second designer, I handed the visual exploration track to him entirely and refocused on interaction design and wireflow across the remaining product features.

-I would like to explain the Desing exploration steps in other article more detailed and more screenshot.
+The visual exploration process font decisions, character design, illustration system is covered in a separate article with more detail and full visual references.

 ## What I'd tell another designer doing this